 We laughed off this story.
 It certainly sounded apocryphal, though in fact no one actually knew much about secret societies – whether they were fearsome initiation cults or simply fraternal social orders along the lines of an African Elks club or Moose lodge.
 We did know – had heard – they dotted the countryside, and that women had their own societies.
 I assumed they were prevalent locally, to the extent they were, due to the umbrella of America’s informal protectorate.
 Secure in its cultural independence, Liberia was never modernized, sanitized or homogenized by European countries and institutions like the rest of Africa.
 If there were secret societies in Liberia, I reasoned, they were probably close proximities to what their tribal ancestors had experienced generations past.
 Beyond that we knew nothing; they were strictly off limits to the kwi poo.

-WONLAY AND I took off for the bush during my third month there.
+WONLAY AND I took off for the bush during my second month there.
 The bush hike was a requirement for all rural volunteers in training.
 The idea was to head out into the remote backcountry, test our nerve and language skills and introduce ourselves to the local elders and chiefs in the area we were to serve.

 We pushed off late one morning and made good progress along the dirt trails west of Karnplay, where I had been assigned to live and work.
 We moved steadily away from the motor road; the footpath was tramped down from the flow of country people bringing their goods – food, robes, cloth, carvings – to Karnplay and on to Saniquellie to sell at market.
 This was practically as remote as Liberia got.
-Nevertheless, the region was fairly densely populated.
+Nevertheless, the region was well populated.
 We passed children playing, one wearing, of all things, a torn Grateful Dead T-shirt.
 Adults tramped past and gave us a friendly nod or a curious stare.
 At one point several children spotted me, let out a shriek and bolted the other way, shouting, “kwi poo nu la, kwi poo nu la!”
-Wonlay laughed and explained that meant, “white man coming,” the white man being the bogeyman of their parents’ scary bedtime stories.
+Wonlay laughed and explained that meant “white man coming,” the white man being the bogeyman of their parents’ scary bedtime stories.

 Every few miles we’d come across another village.
 There were no signs or indications it was just up ahead, at least that I could divine; suddenly it would just materialize, like Hamlet’s ghost.
 Invariably this one would look the same as the last one.
 A dozen or more small mud and stick huts were arranged more or less randomly on a cleared dirt field.
 The chief’s hut would be off to one side, though not necessarily bigger than any other.
 It was Levittown, African style.